2014 NFL season: New policy on domestic violence instituted by league

 As a result of widespread criticism of the two-game suspension handed down in the Ray Rice case, which was considered too lenient by many commentators, the NFL announced a new policy on dealing with domestic violence on August 28.
 Under the new policy the first offense of domestic violence would be punishable by a minimum six-game suspension without pay; a second offense would result in a "lifetime" ban from the league.
 These rules will apply to all league personnel, including executives and owners, not just players.
 A person who receives a "lifetime" ban would be eligible to petition the league for reinstatement after one year.
 The penalty for the first offense could be increased by a number of factors including a previous incident prior to joining the league, the use of a weapon, an act committed against a pregnant woman and the presence of a child.

 Reaction to the new domestic violence policy

-According to an Associated Press article on ESPN, the player's union has questioned why the NFL's domestic violence training and education program "treats all players as perpetrators."
+According to an Associated Press article on ESPN, the players' union has questioned why the NFL's domestic violence training and education program "treats all players as perpetrators."
 In a memo sent to the NFL Players Association members on Thursday by Executive Director DeMaurice Smith and obtained Friday by the Associated Press, the union also said the plan, "doesn't build a positive consensus to warning signs."
 Smith and union special counsel Teri Patterson described two meetings this month with the league in which an NFLPA commission was briefed on the league's approach to educating players, coaches, executives, owners and NFL personnel about domestic violence.
 He wrote that a "good overview of domestic violence, sexual assault and child abuse" was presented.
 But "it did not address larger issues of violence in and outside of the home."